adamrfox/q_share_tracker/README.md

 1. Specify the user and password on the command line via -c.
 The format is user:password.
 2. Specify an access token on the command line via -t.
 3. Specify a file that congtains the token.
 The format expected is the output from the Qumulo CLI command qq auth_create_access token.
 If a file called .qfsd_creds exists (the default file from that command), the script wil use that.
 This is useful for unattended runs (e.g. via cron)
-4. If no other options are used, the script will prompt the user for a user and password.
+4. If no other options are used, the script will prompt for a user and password.
 The password is not echoed to the screen.

 Selecting Shares to be Tracked:
 The script provides multiple ways to specify which shares should be tracked.